mongodb/mongo-odbc-driver/docs/overview.md

 - ERROR - Only errors will be logged.
 - WARN - Information about operations that could be an error in future versions of the driver.
 - INFO - Informational log messages.
 Default
-- DEBUG - Debug information useful for debegging purposes.
+- DEBUG - Debug information useful for debugging purposes.
 Enable this mode to submit a log with a HELP ticket.
 - TRACE - Extremely verbose logging, including network traffic and information from ancillary libraries used in the driver.
 Not recommended unless asked for by MongoDB support.